How to Calculate Your Break-Even CPC?

 Target ROI

-# Your target ROI which is your return on ad spend.
+- Your target ROI is your return on ad spend.

-If you know your target ROI, how many clicks it takes to make a conversion and the average order value of your conversion, we can easily figure out the CPC value.
-Let’s say your target ROI is 2, AOV is $150 and your conversion rate is 0.60%.
-So, how much should I bid to break even?
-Let’s find out the formula on our own as we did above:-
+If you know your target ROI, the number of clicks required to generate a conversion, and the average order value (AOV), you can easily determine the CPC value.
+Let’s consider an example where the target ROI is 2, AOV is $150, and the conversion rate is 0.60%.
+Now, let’s derive the formula step by step:

-As you already know, you ROI is your revenue divided by your cost:-
+As you already know, ROI is calculated by dividing revenue by cost:

 ROI = Revenue / Cost

-Revenue is defined by your conversions multiplied by your AOV.
-And the cost is the result of your clicks multiplied by your CPC.
-Let’s replace these in our equation:-
+Revenue is equal to the product of conversions and AOV, while the cost is the result of clicks multiplied by CPC.
+Let’s substitute these values into the equation:

 ROI = (Conversions * AOV) / (Clicks * CPC)